 There are also many elegant villas that make this section of the street very charming.

-The underpass takes you to the pedestrian part of Viale Ceccarini and that’s the most beautiful part of Riccione.
+An underpass takes you to the pedestrian part of Viale Ceccarini and that’s the most beautiful part of Riccione.

 Viale Ceccarini is famous for a reason and you will immediately notice it when you arrive to that area.
-There are numerous trendy bars and chic shops, some of them by the greatest Italian designers.
+There are numerous trendy bars and chic shops, some of them by the biggest Italian designers.

 It’s there where you go for an evening walk.
 Everything stays open until midnight.
 During the warm summer nights, the atmosphere is magical.

 The street ends in Piazzale Roma and the beach is immediately beyond the square.